UriosteguiM12/cmpm-121-f25-d1/README.md

-# CMPM 121 D1 Project
+# CMPM 121 D1 Project - Marina Uriostegui

+An incremental clicker game about pizza!
+Feed your little rat friend that is definitely not trying to rule over your mind...and the world :)

 Resources: